-All A.Div., M.Div., M.A./C.E., and M.A./C.M. students must complete the last 26 hours on the main campus in Wake Forest in order to graduate with an SEBTS degree.
-Transfer students or those enrolled in off-campus programs who have only 30 or less on-campus hours must take their last 26 hours on the main Wake Forest campus.
+All M.Div. and M.A. students must complete their last 30 hours on the main campus in Wake Forest in order to graduate with an SEBTS degree.

 Adding, Dropping, and Withdrawing from Courses

 Altering a course load by adding or dropping courses prior to the deadlines is a formal procedure initiated in the Registrar's Office.
 The last date for adding classes is one week after the beginning of a semester.
 The last date for dropping courses without academic penalty is three weeks after the beginning of a semester.
 See the Academic Calendar for these dates.
 A fee is charged for each course dropped or added.
 See the Schedule of Fees.